telerik/ajax-docs/api/client/Telerik.Web.UI.RadPivotGrid.md

 Empty event argument.

-### pivotGridDestroying
+### pivotGridCreating

-This event is fired when the RadPivotGrid client component is about to be disposed.
+This event is fired when the RadPivotGrid client component is initializing.

 #### Event Data